JLOT97/Stream-ML/README.md

 ## 📚 6.
 API Endpoints <a name="endpoints"></a>

-The *Stream-ML* API offers various endpoints that provide unique functionalities for movie data exploration and recommendation generation.
-Here we describe each one:
+The *MovieMate* API offers various endpoints that provide unique functionalities for movie data exploration and recommendation generation.
+Here we describe each of them:

-    1. `GetFilmingCountByMonth`: This endpoint allows you to find out the number of filmings made in a particular month.
-You just need to indicate the name of the month or its corresponding number.
-To use this endpoint, visit: [here](https://stream-ml-jlot.onrender.com/cantidad_filmaciones_mes/{month})
+1. [`GetFilmingCountByMonth`](https://stream-ml-jlot.onrender.com/cantidad_filmaciones_mes/{mes}): This endpoint allows you to find out the number of filmings made in a particular month.
+You just need to indicate the name of the month (in Spanish) or its corresponding number.
+To use this endpoint, simply click on the endpoint name.

-    2. `GetFilmingCountByDay`: Similar to the previous one, this endpoint returns the number of filmings made on a particular day of any month.
-You just need to provide the day in numeric format.
-To use this endpoint, visit: [here](https://stream-ml-jlot.onrender.com/cantidad_filmaciones_dia/{day})
+2. [`GetFilmingCountByDay`](https://stream-ml-jlot.onrender.com/cantidad_filmaciones_dia/{dia}): Similar to the previous one, this endpoint returns the number of filmings made on a specific day of any month.
+You only need to provide the day in numeric format.
+To use this endpoint, simply click on the endpoint name.

-    3. `GetFilmScoreByTitle`: Allows you to know the popularity score of a movie based on its title.
+3. [`GetFilmScoreByTitle`](https://stream-ml-jlot.onrender.com/score_titulo/{titulo}): It allows you to know the popularity score of a movie based on its title.
 You just need to provide the movie title.
-To use this endpoint, visit: [here](https://stream-ml-jlot.onrender.com/score_titulo/{title})
+To use this endpoint, simply click on the endpoint name.

-    4. `GetFilmVotesByTitle`: This endpoint provides information about the votes of a movie given its title, including the total number of votes and the average votes.
-To use this endpoint, visit: [here](https://stream-ml-jlot.onrender.com/votos_titulo/{title})
+4. [`GetFilmVotesByTitle`](https://stream-ml-jlot.onrender.com/votos_titulo/{titulo}): This endpoint provides information about the votes for a movie given its title, including the total number of votes and the average vote.
+To use this endpoint, simply click on the endpoint name.

-    5. `GetActorInformation`: Allows you to get information about a particular actor, such as the number of filmings they have participated in, the total return and the average return of their films.
+5. [`GetActorInformation`](https://stream-ml-jlot.onrender.com/get_actor/{actor}): It allows you to retrieve information about a specific actor, such as the number of films they have participated in, the total return, and the average return of their movies.
 You just need to provide the actor's name.
-To use this endpoint, visit: [here](https://stream-ml-jlot.onrender.com/get_actor/{actor})
+To use this endpoint, simply click on the endpoint name.

-    6. `GetDirectorInformation`: This endpoint provides information about a particular director, such as the total return of their films and a list of their films with details such as the title, the release year, the return, the budget, and the revenue of each film.
+6. [`GetDirectorInformation`](https://stream-ml-jlot.onrender.com/get_director/{director}): This endpoint provides information about a specific director, such as the total return of their movies and a list of their movies with details such as title, release year, return, budget, and revenue.
 You just need to provide the director's name.
-To use this endpoint, visit: [here](https://stream-ml-jlot.onrender.com/get_director/{director})
+To use this endpoint, simply click on the endpoint name.

-    7. `obtener_recomendacion`: This is the main recommendation endpoint that provides you with a list of recommended films based on the title of a film.
-To use this endpoint, visit: [here](https://stream-ml-jlot.onrender.com/recomendacion/{title})
+7. [`obtener_recomendacion`](https://stream-ml-jlot.onrender.com/recomendacion/{titulo}): This is the main recommendation endpoint that provides a list of recommended movies based on a movie title.
+To use this endpoint, simply click on the endpoint name.

+Please click on the respective links to directly access each endpoint on the server.

     Please replace `{month}`, `{day}`, `{title}`, `{actor}`, `{director}` with the values you want to search for.